 High Frame Rate Cameras for fast moving subjects.

 ANPR Cameras used to keep a log on vehicles accessing your business premises.

 With such connection, operators could view live footage while using the Pan/Tilt/Zoom functions of the camera.

 For owners and managers that wish to keep an eye on their assets whatever the time of day, remote accessing your CCTV infrastructure is important.
 With the latest video recorders, Cotel "Connect" is an amazing way to have an inside view when you're out and about.

 What you intend on recording is important.
-The detail you wish to achieve can only be done by selecting the right camera, the right network video recorder and the right monitor.
+The detail you wish to achieve can only be done by selecting the right camera, the right Network Video Recorder and the right monitor.
 The resolution is the amount of detail the CCTV unit can capture.
 The higher the number of MP (mega pixels), the higher the amount of detail that will appear within the picture.
 Also, bear in mind that inexpensive image sensors will produce poor quality images that lack significant detail, have darkened areas & whiteness, and lack moving object clarity.

 Call Cotel to discuss your operational requirements.
 We can provide a CCTV solution to exceed your expectations.